xpmatteo/tddforandroid/manuscript/300-fairy-fingers.md

 ## Setup the project

 We create a new project for Fairy Fingers.
 We start much like we did in the spike; we create a custom view.
-Then we add a new `Core` module that will contain the pure Java code, as usual.
+Then we add a new `Core` module that will contain the pure Java code, as described in the [Hello, World](#hello-world) chapter.

 Our entry point will be in methods `onDraw()` and `onTouchEvent()` of the `FairyFingersView`.
 We will delegate most of the work to a `FairyFingersCore` object.
 We imagine that we will have something like the following pseudo-code: